RubixML/CIFAR-10/README.md

 $dataset = new Labeled($samples, $labels);
 ```

+### Dataset Preparation
+We'll need to wrap the base learner in a transformer Pipeline to convert the images from the dataset into standardized raw pixel data on the fly.
+An [Image Resizer](https://docs.rubixml.com/en/latest/transformers/image-resizer.html) ensures that all input vectors are of the same dimensionality, just in case.
+The [Image Vectorizer](https://docs.rubixml.com/en/latest/transformers/image-vectorizer.html) handles extracting the raw color channel data such as the red, green, and blue (RGB) intensities.
+Finally, the [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) scales and centers the vectorized color data to a mean of 0 and a standard deviation of 1.
+This last step will help the network learn quicker.

 ### Instantiating the Learner
 The [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html) is a type of deep learning model we'll train to recognize images from the CIFAR-10 dataset.
 It uses Gradient Descent with Backpropagation over multiple layers of *neurons* to train the network by gradually updating the signal that each neuron produces in response to a sample.
 In between [Dense](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dense.html) neuronal layers we have an [Activation](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/activation.html) layer that performs a non-linear transformation of the neuron's output using a user-defined activation function.
 For the purpose of this tutorial we'll use the [ELU](https://docs.rubixml.com/en/latest/neural-network/activation-functions/elu.html) activation function, which is a good default but feel free to experiment with different activation functions on your own.
 Lastly, we add [Batch Norm](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/batch-norm.html) layers after every two Dense layers to help the network train faster by normalizing the activations as well as improve its generalization ability through the introduction of mild stochastic noise.

-We'll need to wrap the base learner in a transformer Pipeline to convert the images from the dataset into standardized raw pixel data on the fly.
-An [Image Resizer](https://docs.rubixml.com/en/latest/transformers/image-resizer.html) ensures that all input vectors are of the same dimensionality, just in case.
-The [Image Vectorizer](https://docs.rubixml.com/en/latest/transformers/image-vectorizer.html) handles extracting the raw color data.
-Finally, the [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) scales and centers the vectorized color data to a mean of 0 and a standard deviation of 1.
-This last step will help the network learn quicker.

 ```php
 use Rubix\ML\Pipeline;